Tetra House is a train of wood and concrete blocks mounted on branching pillars

 A house, the unit of living, requires to be built and designed with a certain sense of visual and emotive sensibility, as we tend to spend most of our intimate and vulnerable times within its folds.
-Architect and designer Victor B. Ortiz suffuses style, comfort and function in his latest concept, the Taperá House, crowned with a sweeping, oblique roof dressed as a garden, gently curving to imitate the contours of the site.
+Architect and designer Victor B. Ortiz suffuses style, comfort and function in his latest concept, the Taperá House, crowned with a sweeping, oblique green roof dressed as a garden, gently curving to imitate the contours of the site.
 The residential architecture is imagined in the lush coastal town of Paraty, Rio de Janeiro, Brazil, referencing elements from the ancient indigenous 'Taperá style', usually characterised as a visually simple home, with open walls and simple enclosures.
 “This residence translates that concept to contemporaneity, using natural lighting and ventilation to its utmost advantage,” says Ortiz.

 “Paraty” is derived from the indigenous language Tupi, and it signifies the marriage of two words - Parati (a type of fish and also a type of manioc shrub) + y (river).
 “To bring back the rich history of the local culture, the Taperá House makes use of the traditional indigenous name, as well as the style, re-signifying a typology of architecture in a contemporary way,” he reiterates.